Murder of Ahmaud Arbery: Cobb Judicial Circuit District Attorney

 The Cobb County District Attorney's Office, led by Joyette M. Holmes, brought charges against the defendants.
 On May 21, 2020, William "Roddie" Bryan was charged with felony murder and attempt to commit false imprisonment.
 According to the arrest warrant, Bryan tried "to confine and detain" Arbery without legal authority by "utilizing his vehicle on multiple occasions" before Arbery was shot.
 The GBI said their investigators found "a number of pieces of video" that linked Bryan to the case.
 Bryan was alleged to have attempted to block Arbery, which was unsuccessful, and struck Arbery with his pickup truck while chasing him.
 Arbery's palm print was found on the rear door of Bryan's truck, cotton fibers near the truck bed were attributed to contact with Arbery, and a dent was found below the location of the cotton fibers.

 At the June 4, 2020 preliminary hearing, a Glynn County Magistrate Court judge ruled that there was probable cause for the murder charges against all three men.
 The prosecution presented additional evidence to the court to support the murder charges, including hours of testimony from the lead GBI investigator.
 At the hearing, the prosecutor said that the three men "chased, hunted down and ultimately executed" Arbery.
 The investigator testified that none of the three had called 911 prior to the chase; he said:

-I don't believe it was self-defense by Mr. McMichael.
-I believe it was self-defense by Mr. Arbery.
-I believe Mr. Arbery was being pursued, and he ran until he couldn't run anymore.
-And it was: turn his back to a man with a shotgun, or fight with his bare hands against a man with a shotgun, and he chose to fight.